If you want to be a professional graphic designer when it comes to logotype, there are five golden guidelines you must follow.

 Rule 5: Font Pairing

-The inability to appropriately combine typefaces on a logo is the fifth golden rule.
+The fifth golden rule is the inability to combine typefaces on a logo appropriately.
 The primary logotype is the most recognizable element of the typography, and the secondary typography further explains to the audience what the business does.
-Both must work together harmoniously since they each have a crucial part to play in telling the brand's story.
+Both must work harmoniously since each has a crucial role in telling the brand's story.
 Honda's slogan is in title case, much smaller, and discreet, while the brand name is authoritarian in bold, huge, and uppercase.

 Taglines Talk